vcflib/bio-vcf/README.md

 thread-lines (try 10_000 and 1_000).
 If processes get killed that is the one to try.

+For larger files set the timeout to 600, or so. --timeout 600.

 Different values may show different core use on a machine.

+### Debugging

+To debug output use '-v --num-threads=1' for generating useful output.
+Also do not use the -i switch (ignore errors) when there are problems.

 ### Tmpdir contains (old) bio-vcf directories